Hair Goals: What goop Editors Are Obsessing over Right Now

-Hair Type: Curly and thick
+Hair type: Curly and thick

 My hair issue: While the dream is an effortless-looking, lustrous mussed halo of curls, the reality is often a thicket of burrs and knots that can look matted at the ends.
 I’m always looking for tricks to make my hair more manageable and defined—but not too defined.

-assistant beauty editor
+associate beauty editor

-Hair Type: Straight and highlighted
+Hair type: Straight, thin, and highlighted

-What works: A good shampoo is the secret weapon for long-lasting, gorgeous hair color, and finding a clean one specifically for color-treated hair has been a challenge.
-This one fights dullness and brassiness like nothing else—so much so that my colorist DM’d me on Instagram to ask how I was keeping my color so fresh.
+A good shampoo is the secret weapon for long-lasting, gorgeous hair color, and finding a clean one specifically for color-treated hair has been a challenge.
+This one fights dullness and brassiness like nothing else—so much so that the last time I saw my colorist, she asked how I was keeping my color so fresh.

 I style with this lighter-than-air, quick-drying dryer.
 It works miracles for extra shine and frizz control, and it gives my hair lift and volume in record time.